CoboAr/Deep-Convolutional-Q-Learning-Pac-Man/README.md

    <li>MsPacmanDeterministic-v0</li>
  </ul>

  Detereministic means that the monsters will be deterministic to make the environment less complex, and v0 is the initial version release.
+ The enviroment will be solved if the score is greater or equal to 500.

 Enjoy!
 And please do let me know if you have any comments, constructive criticism, and/or bug reports.